 Leukemia, bladder cancer, prostate, and kidney cancer could all cause blood in your urine—and so it’s not something to ignore.
-Blood in the urine is the most common sign of bladder cancer, notes Gary Steinberg, MD, professor of surgery at the University of Chicago and director of urologic oncology.
+Blood in the urine is the most common sign of bladder cancer, notes Gary Steinberg, MD, a urologist and urologic oncologist at NYU Langone Health’s Perlmutter Cancer Center.
+(Blood in the urine can also be a sign of a urinary tract infection (UTI) or other conditions.)
 The blood doesn’t always have to look bright red.
 Sometimes, it looks brown, like the color of cola.
 If you notice blood in your urine, see a doctor right away.

 Pain or burning when urinating

 Pain or a burning sensation during urination can be an indicator of bladder cancer.
 (Or also, more commonly, a UTI or another condition.)
 “Many patients, especially as we get older, will have changes in our urination,” says Dr. Steinberg.
 Gradual changes are OK, but if you suddenly experience new, uncomfortable symptoms, see a doctor right away.
 Here are the silent signs of bladder cancer you might be ignoring.

 This is one of the most obvious symptoms of colon cancer, according to the American Cancer Society (ACS).
 If you have issues with long-term constipation, diarrhea, or a difference in stool size, speak to your doctor.
 This can be a symptom of many other conditions, but could also be a sign of ovarian cancer, either because the disease has spread to the colon or has triggered the buildup of fluid in the area.